ccollums/gamenight/README.md

 ### Challenges

 - We wanted to implement a hamburger button for a more responsive design, which proved to be more challenging in React than initially anticipated
-- Using local storage along with Context API and React Hooks took a bit of self teaching compared to using local storage with Vanilla JS
+- Using localStorage along with Context API and React Hooks took a bit of self-teaching compared to using localStorage with Vanilla JS

 ## Future Improvements
 Now that our MVP functionality has been built out, there is still so much we would love to add in the future!